-FOOD AND BEVERAGE MANAGEMENT
+FOOD AND BEVERAGE MANAGEMENT Associate of Science (AS) Degree

 This programme is designed to provide students with skills for back-of-the house management in the Food and Beverage Industry.
 (It also provides students with a sound foundation to transfer into the upper divisions of a baccalaureate programme in Food and Beverage Management.)